 You may need to swallow your pride and not worry about how they take this next step.
-If at all possible, you need to try and get them to think the routine was there idea.
+If at all possible, you need to try and get them to think the routine was their idea.
 If they send you a list of dates, they want to see the children, and it fits in with your children’s daily lives.
 Say yes.
 Tell them what a brilliant idea that is from them.
 It’s hard when you know what they are like.
 But one parent needs to step up for the children.
 This way, you get less backlash from the ex as they believe they got what they wanted and had a great idea.
-When in reality, you got what you and your children needed without any negatively.
-Yes, it’s hard to swallow your own pride when you know exactly what the ex is like, think how beneficial it is not to get the belittling messages from them.
-You’re children get to see both parents, and you have a routine.
-I know it’s no easy to do.
+When in reality, you got what you and your children needed without any negativity.
+Yes, it’s hard to swallow your own pride when you know exactly what the ex is like, think how beneficial it is not to get belittling messages from them.
+Your children get to see both parents, and you have a routine.
+I know it’s not easy to do.
 Sometimes safeguarding issues are too big and the children can not see the narcissist.

 Children will thrive with one happy, positive parent.

-The key to boundaries and routine is stick to them.
+The key to boundaries and routine is sticking to them.
 That can be very hard when dealing with people on the narcissistic spectrum, and you will have your moments of taking a step backwards.

-If they threaten you in front of children, then arrange to meet in a public place when the children are due to visit them.
+If they threaten you in front of the children, then arrange to meet in a public place when the children are due to visit them.
 Or ask a family member to do pickups and drop-offs.